ericsalesdeandrade/pytest-timeout-example/README.md

-# Pytest Skip Test & XFail Example
+# Pytest Timeout Test Example

-This repo contains the sample code for the article - [An Ultimate Guide To Using Pytest Skip Test And XFail - With Examples](https://pytest-with-eric.com/pytest-best-practices/pytest-skip-test//)
+[//]: # (This repo contains the sample code for the article - [An Ultimate Guide To Using Pytest Skip Test And XFail - With Examples]&#40;https://pytest-with-eric.com/pytest-best-practices/pytest-skip-test//&#41;)

 # Requirements